 “During the day, the marking is a little different from a classic white marking: it appears a little greenish, because it contains pigments which continuously re-emit the light coming from the sun’s ultraviolet rays”, explains Gauthier Michaux, expert engineer at SPW Mobility and Infrastructures, “a bit like the needles of a clock, or the stars that one places on the ceiling of a child’s room”.

 But the whole point of this new branding is revealed at night.
 “When it starts to get dark, when the natural light has disappeared, the re-emission of light by these pigments continues, and the marking appears bright, and green,” he adds.

-Secure the RAVeLs, by guiding users
+Make RAVeLs safer by guiding users

 The aim of the operation is to help users, and especially cyclists, to move around safely, via visual guidance.
 And the place chosen here for this test phase, on a RAVeL crossing an undergrowth, was not chosen at random, because “to function, there must be no significant source of external light: no public lighting, no car headlights, because in this case, the external contribution of light would be too strong compared to that emitted by the markings “, indicates the expert.
 The process is much cheaper than installing streetlights, “but it doesn’t have exactly the same effect, either.
 It allows visual markup for cyclists, but it doesn’t allow total security by creating, s’ it needed a quantity of light to see others as in broad daylight “.

 |Namur: luminescent paint markings to guide cyclists on a RAVeL – © Gauthier Michaux||Namur: luminescent paint markings to guide cyclists on a RAVeL – © Gauthier Michaux|

 What do users think of luminescent painting?